Dive The Underwater Museum in Lanzarote

 Diving Schedule - for divers without a certification

-Manta are proud winners of the 2017 Summer and Winter Best EOMA Dive Centre and Best Eco Dive Guide from the Museo Atlantico.
-Especially because we won these 3 awards based on the feedback collected by the museum from surveys completed by our divers.
-As well as our experience with the Museo Atlantico staff and their safety boat.
+Manta Diving Lanzarote are proud winners of the Best EOMA Dive Centre 5 times from CACT Lanzarote – the only dive centre to have won the award every time it was been awarded!
+We won these 5 awards based on the feedback collected by the museum from surveys completed by our divers.
+As well as our experience with the Museo Atlantico staff.

-The underwater museum is maximum depth 14 metres.
+The underwater museum in Lanzarote is maximum depth 14 metres.
 Making it perfect for all diving levels!

 Unfortunately the underwater museum in Playa Blanca is too deep to be seen from the surface.
 As all the sculptures are at 12 metres so it isn’t possible to view it from a glass bottom boat or by snorkelling.
 However don’t worry, if you aren’t a diver already then you can still visit the underwater museum.
-If you want to visit it, your best option is our PADI discover scuba diving Gold Package where you can learn to dive in 1 day and on your third dive get to experience the amazing Museo Atlántico for yourself!
+If you want to visit it, your best option is our PADI discover scuba diving Gold Package where you can learn to dive in 1 day and on your third dive get to dive the underwater museum for yourself!

 Unfortunately the boat we dive from is a rib and is uncomfortable for non-divers.